 Mar 2019, Genoa, Vic If Autumn symbolises the nearing of the end, the decline.
 Then we have timed our visit to Genoa perfectly.
 Once known for being the last town in Victoria before the Princes Highway crosses into New South … Continue reading Genoa Rest Area

 Barry Beach in Gippsland, Vic, services Victoria’s offshore oil and gas platforms out in Bass Strait.
 There’s not a lot to see without a visitor permit but we did stumble across this giant under construction.
-Oil and gas platform, Barry Beach, Vic Advertisements Continue reading They build ‘em big at Barry Beach
+Oil and gas platform, Barry Beach, Vic Continue reading They build ‘em big at Barry Beach

 We’ve camped in some crazy spots but this one certainly takes the cake.
 Continue reading Anyone for tennis?

 March 2019, Port Albert, Vic Camped in Toora near Victoria’s famous Wilson’s Promontory and with the mercury hovering in the high 30’s we set off for a picnic in the rainforest at Tarra Bulga National Park.
 Within minutes of hitting the road a friend rang to warn us of bushfires near there.
 Wilson’s Prom National Park had also been closed due to bushfires… and we’d forgotten our sandwiches.
 Hot and stuffed and plans astray, we headed for the cool of the coast at historic Port Albert only to be confronted by a bear on a ute who’d obviously had a … Continue reading When the weather is unbearable